-Beverly Shores, one of the communities in Indiana Dunes Country, has an interesting history.
+Beverly Shores, one of the communities in the Indiana Dunes area, has an interesting history.
 Especially five homes along the lakefront.
-Here’s 7 steps to become a resident of Beverly Shores – if you lived in the 1920’s, that is.
+Ever wonder what it was like to become a Beverly Shores resident in the past?
+Here are 7 steps to becoming a resident of Beverly Shores, historically speaking.

 Step One: Get to know the Bartlett family (circa 1920s)

 Frederick Bartlett, a Chicago real estate guru, is one smart cookie.
 With the new addition of the South Shore train line passing the southern edges of the dunes, Chicagoans are flocking to Indiana beaches for getaways.
 Bartlett and his brother, Robert, have started major development of the area that includes a clubhouse, hotel, and home properties.
 Become chummy with the Bartlett brothers because they have a vision.
 Of course, it’s an even bigger win if you know Frederick Bartlett’s daughter, Beverly.

 Bartlett sold lots to build homes in Beverly Shores as well as several house plans.

 Step Two: Find a home unlike any other (early 1930s)